 Relationships are going to develop in a classroom.
 No-Nonsense Nurturers recognize and understand students need to trust and respect them for optimal learning conditions.
 No-Nonsense Nurturers use the positive relationships they build with students as an entry into the content they love and want to share with their students.
 They teach students first and content second.

-Negative Controllers push students academically but their lessons often lack relevance.
+Negative Controlling: Push students academically but lessons often lack relevance.

-If students are academically disengaged and ignore assignments, Negative Controllers are likely to hold the students accountable but in a punitive way.
+If students are academically disengaged and ignore assignments, teachers in this paradigm are likely to hold the students accountable but in a punitive way.
 Because these teachers expect all students to be engaged, no matter what, they rarely take responsibility when their lessons are not relevant to their students and the students lose interest.

 Humility brings opportunities to learn more about the communities they teach in.
 Asking questions, apologizing when wrong, and course correcting mid-lesson with a plan B, are all strategies No-Nonsense Nurturers use to build their cultural relevance, both in and outside of the classroom to make their lessons more relevant for their students.
 No-Nonsense Nurturers also make sure students grapple with hard problems to challenge them and push them into critical thinking about complex topics.